artnc/personal-website/src/blog/_posts/2016-12-26-elixir-nodejs.md

 ### Pipe operator

 Underscore and Lodash have a `_.chain` [function](http://underscorejs.org/#chaining) that lets you express data transformations in chronological order of application.
-It looks really nice but ends up being kinda awkward to use in practice.
+It looks really nice but ends up being clunky to use in practice.
 The same functionality is built into Elixir as the pipe operator `|>`.
 A JavaScript example adapted from the Underscore docs:

 ```js
 const lyrics = [